-It will also be reviewed by the Governing board.
+It will also be reviewed by the governing board.

+(Last updated November 2023)
-In December 2024 a working party of parents worked together with the Inclusion Team and Pupil and School Support (PSS) to review this report.

-Below are some comments from parents of children with SEND who attended the review.
+In November 2023 a working party of parents worked together with the Inclusion Team to review this Information Report.
+On the next slides there are some of the comments from parents of children with SEND who attend Cromwell Primary School.
 "We like the way our questions are answered"

-"Very clear concise information that is easy to read "

-"It provides lots of useful information"
+"Very clear concise information that is easy to read " "It provides lots of useful information"